gsilvestri/ark-mobile/README.md

 ## Contributing

 - If you find any bugs, submit an [issue](../../issues) or open [pull-request](../../pulls), helping us catch and fix them.
-- Engage with other users and developers on [ARK Slack](https://kapu.io/slack/).
+- Engage with other users and developers on [KAPU Slack](https://slack.kapu.one/).
 - Join to our [gitter](https://gitter.im/kapu-developers/Lobby).
 - [Contribute bounties](./CONTRIBUTING.md).